Logoheader Contact Us/Kontaktieren Sie Uns

 The left hand makes the chords while the right hand plucks the five double strings (Nylon) of different thicknesses.
 They are not tuned in the normal rising height but crosswise.
 Therefore it is a bit difficult for Guitar players to get used to the Charango.

 The rhythmic striking technique is quite common when all the strings are played together as a chord.
-Either the Charango is held onto the right of the chest or upright onto the right thigh.
+Either the Charango is held on the right of the chest or upright on the right thigh.

 back to top